 The UNFCCC Clean Development Mechanism (CDM) has different methodologies for specific projects.
-An example is the AM0025, an approved large-scale methodology concerning solid waste management.
+An example is the AM0025, an approved large-scale methodology on solid waste management.

-The AM0025 (avoided emissions from organic waste through alternative waste treatment processes) requires ASTM D6866 testing to estimate the fossil carbon percentage in emissions from waste-derived fuels such as municipal solid waste.
-For details, see page 33 of the document.
-Click here for the Methodology.
+The AM0025 (avoided emissions from organic waste through alternative waste treatment processes) required ASTM D6866 testing to estimate the fossil carbon percentage in emissions from waste-derived fuels such as municipal solid waste.
+This methodology was replaced in 2012 by ACM0022 (Large-scale Consolidated Methodology – Alternative waste treatment processes).

 The UNFCCC Clean Development Mechanism (CDM) is one of three market-based mechanisms developed to aid countries in meeting their greenhouse gas emission reduction targets as established by the Kyoto Protocol.
 It is the first global environmental credit scheme of its kind.